kalustian/6502-SBC/README.md

 ```

+EWOZ provides the "l" (load Intel HEX) command to help test 6502 programs written on your PC and compiled there using a compiler such as VASM:

+Tell your compiler to produce Intel HEX output (in VASM, use the "-Fihex" command line parameter).
+Type "l" followed by ENTER on the command line
+Copy-and-paste the content of the (plain text ASCII) .hex file produced by your compiler into the terminal.

 After entering `L`, press enter.
 You will be prompted to start the Intel HEX transfer.
 If the file loads successfully, the message `Intel Hex Imported OK.` will be printed.
 If there are checksum errors, `Intel Hex Imported with checksum error.` will be printed.